totemcc/totemcc.github.com/onward2012/onward.md

 2. Touch screen interfaces.
 Building on visual interfaces, but with the human touching the screen directly.
 Two potential advantages over mouse-based visual interfaces are a more direct feeling of manipulation of the screen's output, and the expressive possibilities of multiple points of contact (multitouch).
 3. Arbitrary interfaces.
 These include the human communicating to the computer using physical gestures in space, sounds, or the manipulation of peripheral sensors such as knobs and accelerometers.
 The computer communicates back visually, aurally, or haptically.

 None of these alternative physical interfaces have produced widely adopted general purpose programming environments.
 However, they have had significant success in limited domains.
 Patching environments such as PD, Max/MSP, vvvv, Quartz Composer, and Isadora use visual interfaces with dataflow semantics to program interactive audio and visual works.
-Rebecca Fiebrink's Wekinator uses arbitrary inputs (such as cameras and accelerometers) and arbitrary outputs (usually sound) to program novel musical instruments using a supervised learning workflow both on the part of the computer (recognizing human gestures) and the human (learning to "play" the instrument). [http://wekinator.cs.princeton.edu/]
+Rebecca Fiebrink's Wekinator uses arbitrary inputs (such as cameras and accelerometers) and arbitrary outputs (usually sound) to program novel musical instruments using a supervised learning workflow both on the part of the computer (recognizing human gestures) and the human (learning to "play" the instrument).^[http://wekinator.cs.princeton.edu/]

 I see three reasons to continue pursuing these alternative physical interfaces, in growing order of importance:

 1. We have the technology.
 The programming interfaces today are largely a result of the technological evolution of the computer going all the way back to mainframes and teletypes.
 This historical bias suggests that alternative physical interfaces may have dormant potentials.
 2. Alternative physical interfaces allow new workflows for programming.
 Communicating text back and forth is a *turn-based* experience.
 Programmer talks, computer talks, etc. Alternative interfaces can allow for a *continuous* feedback loop between human and computer.
-For example, each of the patch-based visual environments allow the user to adjust parameters, usually with sliders, and see the results of these changes in realtime.
-This *live coding* workflow is possible with text--syntax highlighting is a form of realtime feedback--but the medium does not naturally support it.
-This is why textual interfaces supporting live coding are often augmented with visual inputs like sliders, as in Bret Victor's "Inventing on Principle" [http://vimeo.com/36579366] and OpenEnded Group's Field [http://openendedgroup.com/field].
+For example, each of the patch-based visual environments allow the user to adjust parameters with sliders, and see the results of these changes in realtime.
+This *live coding* workflow is possible with text--syntax highlighting is a form of realtime feedback for example--but the medium does not naturally support it.
+This is why textual interfaces supporting live coding are often augmented with visual inputs like sliders, as in Bret Victor's "Inventing on Principle"^[http://vimeo.com/36579366] and OpenEnded Group's Field^[http://openendedgroup.com/field].
 3. Alternative physical interfaces engage different parts of the human brain.
 Textual interfaces engage the "language center" of our brain.
 We have difficulty expressing concepts to the computer which we cannot translate through this part of our brain.
 Yet many of our most profound ideas we think of *visually* or *kinesthetically*.
 Alan Kay relates an anecdote about the mathematician Jacques Hadamard, who polled the great mathematicians and scientists of his day about how they "do their thing."
 Most replied that they did not think using mathematical symbols (the language center of mathematics) but rather imagined figures or even experienced sensations.
-Einstein replied, "I have sensations of a kinesthetic or muscular type."
-[Doing with Images Makes Symbols]
+Einstein replied, "I have sensations of a kinesthetic or muscular type."^[Doing with Images Makes Symbols]

 ## Conceptual Interfaces

 Conceptual interfaces concern the the metaphors we use to think about our programs.
 Examples include objects, actors, structures, and streams.
 Conceptual interfaces are largely equivalent with the semantics of a programming language.
 They are the key mental structures that must exist solidly and isomorphically in the mind of the programmer and the mind of the computer (that is, in its implementation), in order for programmer and computer to collaborate effectively.

-There is no shortage of alternative conceptual interfaces in the Programming Language Theory community.
-Traditionally we start by defining a conceptual interface and showing its consequences on the programming workflow.
-In this paper I will instead focus on the programming workflow and suggest conceptual interfaces which fall out of these considerations.

 ## Social Interfaces